eyebrow/CLove/README.md

 ========
 - Lua scripting language
 - Easy to learn and use api
+- 3D support - WIP (everything has been put on hold till this feature is usable)
 - Cross Platform
 - Powerful Batch system
 - Image loader & drawing